 At TV Edwards LLP, our specialist UK Japanese knotweed dispute lawyers have successfully represented clients whose properties have been affected by Japanese knotweed.

-What is Japanese Knotweed?
+What is Japanese knotweed?

-You can identify this as there is a growth pattern of one stem per node.
+You can identify Japanese knotweed as there is a growth pattern of one stem per node.
 The weed forms a zig-zag stem growth pattern.
 The leaves are a mid-green colour and are the shape of a heart.
 The Knotweed flowers are small and a creamy-white colour.
 They form in loose clusters around late summer/early autumn.

 It originated in eastern Asia.
 It was brought to Britain in the 19th Century by the Victorians, who used it as an ornamental plant.
+As solicitors, we’re familiar with how knotweed can damage both properties and relations.

-What is the problem with Japanese Knotweed?
+What is the law about Japanese knotweed?

-Pursuant to the Wildlife and Countryside Act 1981, it is an offence to cause Japanese Knotweed to grow in the wild.
+Pursuant to the Wildlife and Countryside Act 1981, it is an offence to cause Japanese knotweed to grow in the wild.
 The owner of the land with the knotweed present therefore has an obligation to prevent it causing a nuisance and spreading to neighbouring land or properties.

 If you fail to remove the Japanese Knotweed using a professional removal company ensuring it doesn’t come back it would constitute a private nuisance.
 A private nuisance is an actionable cause of action and is defined as an act or omission which is an interference with, disturbance of or annoyance to a person in the exercise or enjoyment of his ownership or occupation of the land.
 It allows the aggrieved party to apply to court for injunctive relief compelling its removal and/or seek damages that have been sustained because of this failure.